NextronSystems/thor-manual/scanning/excludes.rst

    THOR will check if ``F:\Windows\explorer.exe`` is excluded, not if ``C:\Windows\explorer.exe`` is excluded.

-As the configured exclusions are treated as regular expressions, special characters must be masqueraded by backslash.
-This applies at least for:
+Because exclusions are treated as regular expressions, special characters must be escaped with a backslash.
+This applies at least to:
 ``[]\^$.\|?\*+()-``

 .. list-table::